Hormone Replacement Therapy (HRT) - FAQs

 Here at Novus Anti-Aging Center, Inc, our doctors are equipped to perform Hormone Treatment Therapy through the methods listed above.

 We service patients in Los Angeles and surrounding areas.
 Our office is located in Studio City, CA. Patients from other areas are accepted as well.
 Simply contact us at (310) 954-1450 for more details.

 HRT was controversial two decades ago because it was marketed as a cure-all treatment.
 And while we’ve learned that it isn’t the case, it still an effective way of treating the symptoms of menopause.

 If the symptoms of menopause are uncomfortable and keep you from living your ideal life, then maybe it’s time to consider HRT.

-If you have any questions or would like to schedule an appointment for Hormone Replacement in Los Angeles, CA, call The Novus Center at (310) 954-1450.
+If you have any questions or would like to schedule an appointment for Hormone Replacement in Los Angeles, CA, call Novus Anti-Aging Center, Inc at (310) 954-1450.